Hanwant/d3-gallery/README.md

-# Gallery of d3 graphs
+# Gallery of d3 visualisations

 For learning d3, how to integrate it with react, practicing the design patterns and compiling the results in one place.